 $10,000 Every Year for 5 Years

-To donate a facility or an entire wing please contact us for personalised recommendations.
+To donate a facility or an entire wing, please contact us for personalised recommendations.

 Hear from our Vision Superheroes, our partners and donors who have gone above and beyond to Give the Gift of Vision.

-Dr. R. V. Ramani
+Dr. R.V.
+Ramani

-Sankara Eye Foundation
+Managing Trustee of Sankara Eye Foundation

 Sankara Eye Foundation, USA’s Vision 2030: March to a Million is being made possible by the contribution of donors, volunteers, doctors, nurses, hospital staff, and camp workers, among others.
 This page is dedicated to each of those who form the pillars of the mission to eliminate curable blindness in India.